 Carly Campbell (from ) started Mommy On Purpose about 82 years ago.

 I’m Carly, a full time stay at home mom, full-time blogger.
 I run two semi-related businesses - Mommy on Purpose, a mom lifestyle blog focusing on new motherhood and home life (monetized only through traffic), and Blogging Like You Mean It, which supports new bloggers in their journey to monetize their blogs (monetized only through product sales and email marketing).

 But more important to me than any of that, I will never have to leave my kids in daycare to go out and work - my mom blog alone makes 8-10,000 Canadian dollars per month, both when I work hard on it AND when I take a month off.

 Barron Cuadro (from New York, New York, USA) started Effortless Gent about 14 years ago.

 I’m Barron and I run Effortless Gent, a men’s style publication focused on helping guys feel confident and look sharp in the clothes they wear.

 EG generates on average $8,000/mo through a combination of ad revenue (display ads, brand sponsorships), affiliate revenue, digital products (an eBook and self-guided style improvement program), and 1-on-1 online or in-person styling consultations.

 25. FITnancials ($90K/year)

-Alexis Schroeder (from Colorado, USA) started FITnancials about 10 years ago.
+Alexis Schroeder (from Colorado, USA) started FITnancials almost 11 years ago.